KevinWMatthews/cxx-concurrency/README.md

 # Concurrency in C++

 Introduction to C++ standard library features for multi-threading.
-Supporting content for [this blog post](https://blog.kevinwmatthews.com/concurrency-in-cxx-std-thread/).
+Supporting content for [this series of blog posts](https://blog.kevinwmatthews.com/tags/#cxx-concurrency).

 ## Background